rjbultitude/darksky.net-javascript-api/README.md

 ### Note
 Consider using [DarkSkyJS-Lite](https://www.npmjs.com/package/darkskyjs-lite) which has _no_ dependencies and is around half the size of this module.
 The lite version does not include the `getForecastToday` and `getForecastWeek` methods and consequently only supports `currently` - this means no `hourly` or `daily` data is returned.

 ## Recent updates

-As of 29/11/2017
+_14/10/2019_
+In v0.3.0 there's improved error checking for the PROXY_SCRIPT URL - Invalid URLs now return warning.
+The response JSON is also checked for validity.

+_29/11/2017_
-the following data points were added:
+The following data points were added:

  * apparentTemperatureHigh
  * apparentTemperatureHighTime